FAQ and my advice

 Please take the time to read the labels and as a professional please invest in brand-specific education to protect yourself and your clients.

-As a DIy-er, be careful.
-If you use pro product and you develop allergic reaction the company might not be liable for any damages because you didn’t use the product according to their instructions.
+As a DIY-er, be careful.
+If you use a pro product and you develop an allergic reaction the company might not be liable for any damages because you didn’t use the product according to their instructions.

 Lamps/ curing gel polishes and gels.

-Just because the product “looks” cured it doesn’t mean that it’s *properly* cured.
+Just because the product “looks” cured doesn’t mean that it’s *properly* cured.

-Just like the tools I use in my salon might “look” clean but have bacteria on them or viruses not visible to a naked eye.
+Just like the tools, I use in my salon might “look” clean but have bacteria on them or viruses not visible to the naked eye.
 So I have to disinfect them properly (according to instructions) before use.

 Respectable companies invest a lot of money in creating safe products.
 They test specific lamps and “tweak” products to ensure that their product cures efficiently and properly in recommended lamps. *more on UV curing here

 And then you have some companies that purchase cheap, private label products from irresponsible factories (with sometimes fake Safety Data Sheets) and tell you any lamp will cure them.

 And no, the companies do not try to sell you lamps to make money.
 There is no money (profit) in selling lamps.
 I know that because I used to distribute professional products.
 You often lose money on lamps.
 But you do that to ensure that the gel you sell cures well, is effective and it’s safe.